What to Look for in a PPC Agency

 - Reporting capabilities

-3. Know the Questions to Ask When Hiring a PPC Agency
+3. Know the Questions to Ask Your PPC Agency Candidates

 - What level of support do they offer, in terms of ad management and optimization?